 Currently, the Company continues to enjoy healthy national and local government relationships in both Metro Manila and provincial growth centers.
-Maintaining positive and supportive relations with government entities and regulators as well as sound corporate governance practices and strict compliance to internal policies and procedures, enabled the company to manage this risk at acceptable levels.
+Maintaining positive and supportive relations with government entities and regulators as well as sound corporate governance practices and strict

 As we expand to new growth areas, there is an increased need to cultivate relationships with local government entities within these areas and one way to gauge positive relationship with local government is the processing of critical permits.
 At present, we are well within our acceptable thresholds and timelines however, the Company aims to take further steps in making permit-related improvements such as (1) more rigorous monitoring of permit renewals and deadlines to avoid payment delays and penalties and (2) the continuous review of permit processes to ensure permits are processed and released within acceptable time frame thereby helping in preventing serious project delays.